3 dead after postal worker opens fire in Memphis

-Memphis Police confirmed a shooting Tuesday at 2801 Park Avenue, a postal facility at Park and Pendleton.

 Family members at the scene identified one of the victims as James Wilson, a manager at the facility.
-Law enforcement has not officially confirmed any names.
+Law enforcement has not yet confirmed any names.

-Roxanne Rogers, a cousin of Wilson, also works for the post office but not at this location.
+Roxanne Rogers, a cousin of Wilson, also works for the post office but not at that location.
 She said she doesn’t know what the shooting was about or whether James was targeted.

-MPD said at 2:50 p.m. that there were no active threats and the scene is secured.
-Local police are assisting FBI and the US Postal Service at the scene.

 The Postal Service said the incident is being investigated as workplace violence.